bbiersach/quantum/README.md

-# quantum
+# Quantum Solutions
-Solutions in Quantum Computing
+## Using Python, Jupyter Lab, and IBM Qiskit